OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 Do the following:
 1. We want each customer's contact to be stored as a separate item.
 This is why we will create a separate class, *CmsContact*.
+2. We will ling the *CmsContact* and the *CmsCustomer* classes.
+For this, we will add special LINK properties to both classes:
+  *

 ### Links